-My story started in a small Texas town called Tomball, where my family homeschooled me until high school to keep me away from the gays and goth kids.
+My story started in a small Texas town called Tomball, where my family homeschooled me until high school to keep me away from the gays and science teachers.
 My brother and I watched Matlock every morning and Saved by the Bell every afternoon.
 We went fishing, splashed in creeks, played basketball, and effectively took the school out of homeschooling.

 I’ve found Jesus outside the boundaries of fundamentalist Christianity.
-It took me a long time to leave, but Jesus moved on with me and he led me into a life of love, a fight for justice, and a community of friends who feel like family.
-Now I live in DC and write about sexuality, social justice, angst, and Christian hope.
+It took me a long time to leave, but Jesus moved on with me and he led me into a life of love, a movement for justice, and a community of friends who feel like family.
+In 2018, I married an extraordinary woman named Amanda Hite, and we are happily raising two cats together in Washington, DC.

 Sharing openly about my faith and sexuality has allowed me to serve as a sort of underground priest.
 Strangers reach out to say they heard I was gay and thought maybe they could talk to me about their eating disorder.
 New friends share about old faith communities that didn’t see the beauty in their humanity.
 I live for these encounters, for the moments when I can bear witness to the lives of people who were told God loves the whole world, but God doesn’t like people like them.